What is CPC?

 PPC Basics

-When you run an ad in the newspaper, on TV, or a billboard around town, there is a price to take up that space.
+When you run an ad in the newspaper, on TV, or on a billboard around town, there is a price to take up that space.
 The same goes for when you put ads on websites online—you have to pay for that space.

 What is CPC: Cost Per Click in Detail